Cavity magnetron

 The use of magnetic fields as a means to control the flow of an electric current was spurred by the invention of the Audion by Lee de Forest in 1906.
 Albert Hull of General Electric Research Laboratory, USA, began development of magnetrons to avoid de Forest's patents, but these were never completely successful.
 Other experimenters picked up on Hull's work and a key advance, the use of two cathodes, was introduced by Habann in Germany in 1924.
 Further research was limited until Okabe's 1929 Japanese paper noting the production of centimeter-wavelength signals, which led to worldwide interest.
-The development of magnetrons with multiple cathodes was proposed by A. L. Samuel of Bell Telephone Laboratories in 1934, leading to designs by Postumus in 1934 and Hans Hollmann in 1935.
+The development of magnetrons with multiple cathodes was proposed by A. L. Samuel of Bell Telephone Laboratories in 1934, leading to designs by Klaas Posthumus in 1934 and Hans Hollmann in 1935.
 Production was taken up by Philips, General Electric Company (GEC), Telefunken and others, limited to perhaps 10 W output.
-By this time the klystron was producing more power and the magnetron was not widely used, although a 300 W device was built by Aleksereff and Malearoff in the USSR in 1936 (published in 1940).
+By this time the klystron was producing more power and the magnetron was not widely used, although a 300 W device was built by N.F.
+Alekseev and D.D.
+Malairov in the USSR in 1936 (published in 1940).

-The cavity magnetron was a radical improvement introduced by John Randall and Harry Boot at the University of Birmingham, England in 1940.
+A cavity magnetron that was introduced by John Randall and Harry Boot at the University of Birmingham, England in 1940 was an improvement over earlier versions.
 Their first working example produced hundreds of watts at 10 cm wavelength, an unprecedented achievement.
 Within weeks, engineers at GEC had improved this to well over a kilowatt (kW), and within months 25 kW, over 100 kW by 1941 and pushing towards a megawatt by 1943.
-The high power pulses were generated from a device the size of a small book and transmitted from an antenna only centimeters long, reducing the size of practical radar systems by orders of magnitude.
+The high power pulses were generated from a device the size of a small book and transmitted from an antenna only centimeters long, reducing the size of practical radar systems by orders of magnitude, and they could be installed in fighter aircraft.
 New radars appeared for night-fighters, anti-submarine aircraft and even the smallest escort ships, and from that point on the Allies of World War II held a lead in radar that their counterparts in Germany and Japan were never able to close.
 By the end of the war, practically every Allied radar was based on the magnetron.